Do you ever feel like you’re just a bit ahead of the curve?

 4. You’re adaptable and embrace change.

-You’re not afraid of change; in fact, you thrive on it.
-You understand that the world is constantly evolving, and you’re willing to adapt and learn new skills to stay ahead.
-This flexibility gives you an edge in a fast-paced world.
+You’re not afraid of things changing; in fact, you actually thrive on it.
+You understand that the world is constantly moving, and you’re more than willing to change your approach or learn a new skill to stay relevant.
+Your flexibility is a proper superpower in a fast-paced world.
+While everyone else is busy moaning about how things used to be, you’re already figuring out how to make the new system work for you.

 5. You’re a natural problem-solver.

-When faced with a challenge, you approach it with a creative and resourceful mindset.
-You’re not afraid to think outside the box and come up with innovative solutions.
-This ability to solve problems sets you apart and makes you a valuable asset.
+When you’re faced with a challenge, you don’t just sit there and worry; you get stuck into a creative and resourceful mindset.
+You’re not afraid to think outside the box and come up with solutions that might seem a bit “out there” to more traditional types.
+Being able to solve problems quickly and effectively makes you a massive asset in any group, purely because you don’t let a bit of a roadblock stop your momentum.

 6. You have a strong intuition.